George Junior Republic (Pennsylvania): Founding

-The George Junior Republic in Grove City was founded by American philanthropist William Reuben George in 1909.
+The George Junior Republic in Grove City was founded by William Reuben George, an American philanthropist, in 1909.
 The original George Junior Republic was founded in Freeville, New York in 1895 as a self-governing colony requiring payment in labor for all that they received.
 "The George Junior Republic was run like a small village where the residents where engaged in self-supporting enterprises and administered their own laws."
 In 1910 George was forced to sever ties with the Freeville Junior Republic and make his home elsewhere after allegations of misconduct arose regarding his treatment of female citizens.
 After leaving direct supervision of the Freeville Republic, George became the director of the National Association of Junior Republics.
 In 1914 he was accused of misconduct in a case involving molestation of three girls at Freeville.
 The judges strongly condemned his "theory" of paternalism which allowed him to treat women and citizens of the republic "without regard to the rules and usages of common life and civilized society."